diesel707/Knights/README.md

-# Run the puzzle.py file
+# Corpus folder consists of all the materials from which the AI will answer the questions.